On unitary invariants of quotient Hilbert modules along smooth complex analytic sets

 \end{defn}

 \begin{lem} Let $\O$ be a bounded domain in $\C^m$, $\Z$ be a complex submanifold in $\O$ and $f: \O \ra \C$ be a holomorphic function.
-Then, for each point $p \in \Z$, $f$ vanishes to order $k$ at $p$ along $\Z$ if and only if $k$ \K{{\mathscr K}} is the largest integer such that
+Then, for each point $p \in \Z$, $f$ vanishes to order $k$ at $p$ along $\Z$ if and only if

 where $\a=(\a_1,\hdots,\a_d)$ and $|\a|=\a_1+\cdots+\a_d$, for some coordinate chart $(U,\phi)$ as in the Remark $\ref{defc}$. \end{lem}